xsyl0011/SAIPP-Net/README.md

 The dataset can be downloaded from the following link: [Dataset URL](https://ieee-dataport.org/documents/indoor-radio-map-dataset)

 ### Training
-Training code in the 'training.py'.
+Training code is in the 'training.py'.

 ### Test code for sampling rate 0.5%
-Test code for sampling rate 0.5% in the 'test_for_rate0.5.py'.
+Test code for sampling rate 0.5% is in the 'test_for_rate0.5.py'.

 ### Fine-tune and test code for sampling rate 0.02%
-Fine-tune and test code for sampling rate 0.02% in the 'finetune_and_test_for_rate0.02.py'.
+Fine-tune and test code for sampling rate 0.02% is in the 'finetune_and_test_for_rate0.02.py'.

-### Trained Models
-Download the pretrained model from [this link](https://huggingface.co).

 ## Results

-**SAIPP-Net** achieved the best RMSE esult among all participating teams:
+**SAIPP-Net** achieved the best RMSE result among all participating teams:
 - **Task 1 (0.02%)**: 5.99
 - **Task 1 (0.5%)**: 3.32
 - **Task 2 (0.02%)**: 6.08